Like most Christians, indeed most ordinary people, I have

 women by powerful men.
 It was, and is.
 Rightly so.
 But again, because of

 Critical Theory, much more is going on.
+The answer to life's many complicated problems is to get rid of the 'patriarchy'.
 It’s the same with gender ideology.
 It

 is not just about gay or trans rights, it is about an oppressed identity